 Once you’ve tried a cup of sweet smelling fresh mint tea, it’ll become your daily addiction.
 Both mint and steaming hot water have calming properties that do wonders for your body.
 I like to slowly sip away just before bed for an out-for-the-count, wonderfully sound sleep.–Curtis Stone

-“Appropriately minty.”
-That’s how someone once described freshly steeped mint tea made from herbs plucked from her garden to us.
+Someone once described freshly steeped mint tea made from herbs plucked from her garden to us as “appropriately minty.”
 It says a lot about the virtues of fresh mint tea versus what you get in a teabag—and that’s not even speaking to the ease and simplicity of going out back and snipping a couple sprigs from your garden, pouring hot water over the leaves, and patiently letting them steep for a couple minutes.
 Appropriately minty, indeed.

-- About 4 cups filtered water
+- 4 cups filtered water

 - 2 large sprigs mint (you want 12 to 14 leaves per sprig)

 - Bring the filtered water to a boil in a tea kettle or saucepan over high heat.

 - Place the mint sprigs in a heatproof vessel or a French press or divvy the mint sprigs between 2 tea cups or mugs and pour in enough hot water over the mint to fill the cups or mugs.
 Let the mint steep for 1 to 2 minutes, depending on how mild or potent you take your tea, occasionally tilting the vessel, cups, or mugs to swirl the water against the mint sprigs.

 - Remove and discard the mint.
 Serve the mint tea immediately, letting the tea cool slightly before sipping.
 Originally published August 08, 2015.

 If you make this recipe, snap a photo and hashtag it #LeitesCulinaria.
 We’d love to see your creations on Instagram, Facebook, and Twitter.